UAHFencingClub/OnlineFencingPoolSheet/README.md

-# Online Fencing Fool Sheet
+# Online Fencing Pool Sheet

 This is the source for a webpage that is an online version of a fencing pool sheet.
 Still a work in progress but has minimal functionality.
 You can go here to use it: https://uahfencingclub.github.io/OnlineFencingPoolSheet/